alumina-lang/alumina/MISSING.md

 - Get rid of all the redundant variable assignments and copying.
 I assume C compiler can optimize those well, but the generated code looks very bloated.
+- Maybe run `elide_zst` on everything, not just when ZSTs are present

 ## Diagnostics

 - More warnings and notes
   - Unused variables
+  - Unused imports
 - Add more specific spans to compile errors.
 It's pretty good right now, but could be better.
 - do not panic on cyclic/recursive protocol bounds (figure out which ones are appropriate), but rather give a meaningful error message